 Weeks earlier they had asked Jesus, “What will be the sign of Your coming, and of the end of the age?”
 (Matthew 24:3).
 They knew He was born to be a King and would come back to set up the age of the Kingdom of God on the earth, but they didn’t know exactly what to look for.

 Jesus even tells us a vitally important reason He is coming back.
-If He didn’t come back, we humans would annihilate ourselves (Matthew 24:22).
+If He didn’t come back, we humans would annihilate ourselves: “And unless those days were shortened, no flesh would be saved” (Matthew 24:22).

 Jesus said “after the tribulation” would come heavenly signs and then at the great sound of a trumpet (the last or seventh trumpet) He would return (Matthew 24:29-31; 1 Corinthians 15:52; Revelation 11:15).
 There is no biblical proof of the theory that Christ will come secretly before the time of tribulation.
 In fact, the Bible teaches exactly the opposite.
 (See the article “Will There Be a Secret Rapture?”)